fabiocbinbutter/spirit-guide/README.md

 # Middleware

 I've already shown several simple examples of middleware above.
-However, the signature for middleware is the same as that accepted by spirit-router, so you can find some more [docs about middleware](https://github.com/spirit-js/spirit-router/blob/master/docs/Guide.md#middleware) there, including adapters to [use most Express middleware](https://github.com/spirit-js/spirit-express).
+However, the signature for middleware is the same as that accepted by spirit-router, so you can find some more [docs about middleware](https://github.com/spirit-js/spirit-router/blob/master/docs/Guide.md#middleware) there, including adapters to [use most Express middleware](https://github.com/spirit-js/spirit-express), and [commonly-used middleware](https://github.com/spirit-js/spirit-common).

 # Examples (TODO)